FAQ: Getting Started as a New Official in the Ohio Valley Region

 Since the candidates' evaluation schedule is fairly tight, it is a VERY good idea to bring snacks or a sack lunch and drinks.
 Some tournaments have concession stands, and some do not.
 Although restaurants may be nearby, there is usually little time to leave the tournament.

-You will have already paid for the clinic ($25) and the training/evaluation process ($75) during those portions of the New Official's Program.
-Upon successfully attaining a USAV referee certification, you will need to pay the $60 USAV-OVR registration fee and the $20 USAV background screening fee at the conclusion of the evaluation process.
+You will have already paid for the clinic ($30) and the training/evaluation process ($95) during those portions of the New Referee's Program.
+Upon successfully attaining a USAV referee certification, you will need to pay the $62 USAV-OVR registration fee and the $20 USAV background screening fee at the conclusion of the evaluation process.
+A credit/debit card is the best method of payment.
 Checks are payable to: Ohio Valley Region.
-Likewise, you may want to bring extra cash to purchase any officiating equipment or uniform shirts that you will need for the season.
+Likewise, you may want to bring extra cash (or a check) to purchase any officiating equipment or uniform shirts that you will need for the season.
 A separate check/cash should be used for equipment purchases.

-You may want to bring a small notebook to take notes at your debriefing sessions.
-You will not be able to keep the rating sheets, so a notebook will come in handy to help you remember key points from your raters.
+You may want to bring a small notebook to take notes during your debriefing sessions, which will come in handy to help you remember key points from your raters.

-What uniform do I wear when I am evaluated at a rating tournament?
+What uniform do I wear when I am being evaluated?

 What should I wear when I officiate as a professional official?

-Certified professional officials must wear the white "Certified Volleyball Official" polo shirt (short- or long-sleeved) or the official sweater or vest, dark navy blue slacks, black or blue belt, and solid white socks and tennis shoes.
+Certified professional referees must wear the white, gray or light blue "Certified Volleyball Referee" polo shirt (short- or long-sleeved), dark navy blue slacks, black or blue belt, and solid white socks and tennis shoes.

 Where can I buy this uniform?